Exam Board Specification: AQA

 Students will develop transferable skills that both support study in a wide range of subjects at university and the transition to employment, including quantitative and analytical analysis and forming and testing hypotheses.
 The development and application of mathematical skills prepare students for the study of psychology and related courses at university.
 Students can progress from A Level Psychology to: higher education qualifications such as degrees in Psychology, Neuroscience, Human Biology, Criminology and others or further education courses such as BTEC Higher Nationals.
 Qualifications in psychology are useful to develop a career in: teaching, youth work, careers advice, human resources, market research, psychotherapy, social work or the police force.
 Students who go on to gain a psychology degree can further develop a career within clinical, counselling, educational, forensic, occupational, sport or media psychology.

-Students must meet the Consortium minimum entry criteria for A Level courses, that is, a GCSE grade 4 or higher in English Language, grade 5 or higher in Maths or B in Biology/BB double Award (point score of 44.5 or higher).
+Students must meet the Consortium minimum entry criteria for A Level courses, that is, a GCSE grade 4 or higher in English Language, grade 5 or higher in Maths or B/5 in Biology/BB/55 combined Science (point score of 46 or higher).

 Psychology is a subject that requires skills you would have developed from GCSE English, maths and science.
 In order to be prepared for the course you will need: